Internectio/Locuscraft/README.md

 Here's what still needs to be done:

+* First, **We need a real list of programming specific tasks.** This to-do list is rudimentory and we need one that specifies the exact things that need to be created.
 * **The entire interface for the website**, front-end and back-end.
-I began learning how to use Django 1.9 in order to start building an interface, but I think it's best that I get some help with this before I try anything.
-The interface will be a significant undertaking and includes everything detailed below in this Readme.
+The question is how should it be built?
+Django 1.9 was what I was going to use.
+The interface's details are outlined below, under "Locuscraft Plan".
 * **A Privacy Policy.** This is important and I know nothing about writing a privacy policy.
 * **Spreading the word.** This is what I'm working on now!
 If you know any online communities or other outlets we could share this with, please do so or let me know!
-* **Guidance.** I've never done anything like this before.
-I've never even created a project on Github because I didn't know what Github was until I started looking for help.
-Forgive me if I don't know things.

 # Locuscraft Site Map

 Please view the [site map](https://cloud.githubusercontent.com/assets/11935672/9317205/bcc63562-44ff-11e5-85bd-9766431f23d1.png) to get a visualization of the website.

-# Site Planning Questionnaire
+~~# Site Planning Questionnaire

 *Who is the target audience?*